mslaugh/Property-Inspection-Code-Sample/README.md

 The Property Manager My App stores configuration settings in the web.config file.
 These settings must be configured for your environment in order for the Property Manager My App to work.
 The Add Connected Service wizard creates some of these settings in the web.config file when it registers you app with Azure Active Directory.
 These settings the Add Connected Service wizard creates include:

 - ida:ClientID
-- ida:AppKey
+- ida:Password
 - ida:AuthorizationUri

-In addition to the settings above, other settings exist which allow you to perform additional required configuration values.
+In addition to the settings above, other settings exist that you must configure to match your tenancy.
 These settings include:

 - **ServiceResourceId** Url for the O365 tenant admin site